-For Hreflang tags SEO, which role they play, and the most common Hreflang mistakes we often make, stay on this blog to learn more.
+All about Hreflang tags SEO, from the role they play to the most common Hreflang mistakes we often make.
+Stay on this blog to learn more.

 Hreflang is an HTML attribute used to define a web page’s language and regional targeting.
 You can use the Hreflang tag to inform search engines like Google about multiple versions of the same content in different languages.

 Like IP-based redirection SEO, which helps businesses provide a personalized web page experience, Hreflang Tags SEO helps them serve their users with the correct version of a page.

 On each page, the hreflang attribute should have a reference to itself and to all the pages that act like its alternatives.
 For example, if your website offers furniture for customers in Spain, France, and Portugal, your homepage’s hreflang may look like this: